sebinko/greenhouse-be-mal-poc/README.md

-# SEP4 Backend and ML Proof of Concept
+# SEP4 Backend and MAL Proof of Concept

 This project demonstrates a system architecture with three main components that communicate with each other:

 - **mal-model**: ML component that trains and builds a classification model
 - **mal-api**: REST API that serves the trained model for predictions
 - **IoT Simulator**: Simulates sensor data and publishes via MQTT
+- **IoT Consumer**: C# service that consumes MQTT messages and stores them in the database
+- **Data**: C# database connection module for data persistence

 ## System Architecture